EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 * **'Stop the line' forcing function**.
 As per continuous delivery, kanban and the Toyota Production System, having a single monolithic pipeline meant that we _had_ to deal with failures immediately, otherwise other pairs would become blocked.
 Having a single deployment pipeline enforced good discipline, and also made it very easy to know what needed doing - in the mornings, if any box on the pipeline is red, then it needs fixing before we do anything else.
 * **Simple promotion**.
 With one megapipeline it is clear when changes are safe to be promoted, and also allowed us to create a 'bill of materials' that showed _the exact version of everything_ that went into a working environment.

 Of course, there are downsides.
 The pipeline was massive, and browsers struggled to render it on slower machines.
-Some times changes were being made that only took effect at the end of the pipeline, and so sometimes there'd be a lot of waiting to do.
+Sometimes changes were being made that only took effect at the end of the pipeline, and so sometimes there'd be a lot of waiting to do.

 ### IaaS-Paving Pipeline